mipals/BoundaryIntegralEquations.jl/docs/src/fmm.md

 # The Fast Multipole Method and BEM
 The Fast Multipole Method (FMM) can be used to accelerate the multiplication with the BEM matrices ``\mathbf{H}`` and ``\mathbf{G}``.
 Throughout the years many good resources that explain the intricacies of the FMM have been written.
 As such the details will here be left out.
 Instead, the focus will be on how to apply a 3rd-party FMM into an existing BEM framework.
-As an example the focus will be on the *Flatiron Institute Fast Multipole Libraries*.
+As an example the focus will be on the *Flatiron Institute Fast Multipole Libraries*, as this is the library currently interfaced in `BoundaryIntegralEquations.jl`.
 This library can be used to accelerate sums of the following form
 ```math
     \begin{aligned}
     u(\mathbf{z})